 Charlotte Bisgaard Klemmensen (IB2 Coordinator) and Joen Kon Christensen (IB1 Coordinator) are the school’s CAS coordinators.

 - set personal goals for what you hope to achieve through your CAS programme,

 - plan, act and reflect (plan activities, carry them out and reflect on what you have learned),

 - undertake reviews ongoingly with the CAS coordinator and CAS advisers,

 - take part in a range of activities, including projects, which you have initiated yourself,

 - keep records of your activities and achievements, including a list of the principal activities undertaken,

-- show evidence of achievement of the eight CAS learning outcomes.
+- show evidence of achievement of the seven CAS learning outcomes.

 As a result of your CAS you should have: